Chika Fujiwara: In adaptations

 In the anime adaptation of the series, Konomi Kohara voices the character, while Jad Saxton plays her in the English dub.
 The ending theme song "Chikatto Chika Chika" by Kohara is used only in the third episode of the first season; the song plays while the anime shows a dance performance by Chika.
 In the 2019 live action film Kaguya-sama: Love Is War and its 2021 sequel Kaguya-sama: Love Is War 2, Chika is played by Japanese actress and former singer Nana Asakawa.

 Reception

 Popularity

 Chika has become an extremely popular and somewhat of a breakout character in anime and manga fandom.
 The popularity of Chika's character has made her a frequent subject of cosplay among female fan readers of the Kaguya-sama: Love Is War series.
-At the 2020 Crunchyroll Anime Awards, Chika was nominated for the Best Girl category in the awards.
+At the 4th Crunchyroll Anime Awards, Chika was nominated for Best Girl.
+At the seventh edition, Elizabeth Infante was nominated in the Best Voice Artist Performance (Spanish) category for her performance as Chika, but lost to Alejandro Orozco's Gyutaro.
 A 1/7th scale figure of Chika wearing a bikini was released in 2020 by Crunchyroll.

+Japanese manufacturer Good Smile Company released figures of Chika in their Nendoroid and Figma lines.